eblairmckee/public-notes/StateDeepDive.md

 ## createSlice

-This is your reducer, actions, and action creators all in one function.
+This is your `reducer`, `actions`, and action creators all in one function.

 ```javascript
 import { createSlice, PayloadAction } from "@reduxjs/toolkit";